egstad/nuxtlific/README.md

 - Emit inside of a `.js` file? `window.$app.$on('route::updated', () => {...})`

 #### Event Unsubscribe

 To stop listening, run `off` intead. (`this.$app.$off('page::mounted')`)

-## Javascript Plugins

-### Animate.js
-This is a lightweight plugin that adds viewport animation functionality to the app.
-When ".js-animate" elements are in view, ".is-visible" class is added.

-**Setup**
-`onAppReady` and `page::mounted`

-**Teardown**
-`route::updated`

-### Lazyloader.js
-Converts the vanilla-lazyload plugin into a vue-directive.
-To create a lazy element, simply add `v-lazy` to the DOM element.

-**Setup**
-Handled by Vue in `directive.bind()`

-**Teardown**
-Handled by Vue in `directive.unbind()`

-### Scrolls.js
-A small plugin that handles global scroll events and adds classes for when:

-- Scroll is at top
-- Scroll is at bottom
-- User is scrolling
-- Scroll is complete
-- Scrolling left, right, down, or up

-**Setup**
-Is setup only once on `onAppReady`.

-**Teardown**
-Never tears down.

-### Device.js
-A handful of helpful methods that gather information about the user's device.
-Specifically:

-- If device can be manipulated by touch and/or cursor
-- Window dimensions
-- Document dimensions
-- Handles window resizes and stores dimensions in Vuex
-- And more!

-**Setup**
-`onAppReady` and `page::mounted`

-**Teardown**
-Never tears down.